stellarsunset/tiff/README.md

 ## Motivation

-We want to take advantage for the newer JDK features in 21/23 to build a data-oriented programming model for interacting with TIFF files.
+Take advantage for the newer JDK features in 21/23 to build a data-oriented programming model for interacting with TIFF files.

 ```java
 TiffFile file = TiffFileReader.read(FileChannel.open(FILE.toPath()));